Photo shows polar bear injured by tight radio collar

-Geoff York, senior director of conservation for Polar Bears International, said he knows about the bear in the photo and has reached out to the U.S. Geological Service and the University of Alberta to see who might have led work on the animals in that area.
+Geoff York, senior director of conservation for Polar Bears International, said he knows about the bear in the photo and has reached out to the U.S. Geological Survey and the University of Alberta to see who might have led work on the animals in that area.

 "My guess is that a crew is probably waiting to go up there and remove the collar," he said from Churchill, Man.

 "Having worked for the USGS for 12 years doing polar bear research in the North, these sorts of injuries are rare, which is not to say it's OK.
 We want to see this issue resolved soon."

 The people who placed the collar, not the manufacturer, should be blamed for the bear's plight, said Vince Crichton, a Winnipeg wildlife biologist who worked for the wildlife protection branch of Manitoba Conservation for 40 years.

 "It's the individuals that put it on," he said.
 "Just looking at how tight that collar is, it would appear they didn't recognize that there would be an increase in the neck circumference of this male polar bear."

 Neck grows during the fall

 Male animals, including moose, deer, elk and caribou, have necks that grow in circumference during the fall breeding season, Crichton explained.

 When he was doing caribou research, a bull caribou in eastern Manitoba added 30 centimetres to its neck circumference in 45 days, he said.

 Wildlife biologist Paul Paquet admitted he's attached radio collars that have ended up injuring animals.